FTC: Affiliate Disclosure: All links pay commission

-I thought I’d also come at this from an other viewpoint.
+I thought I’d also come at this from another viewpoint.
 What’s the most sensibly inaccurate power meter?
 Let’s see how bePRO’s accuracy compares to that.
-If they are similar then we might put our search of absolute accuracy into perspective, accepting that perhaps it’s consistency that’s important.
+If they are similar then we might put our search of absolute accuracy into perspective, accepting that perhaps it’s the consistency that’s important.

 To be clear: I assume here that the bePRO is accurate and that the alternative is not.

 My alternative here is a TACX Flow (Electromagnetic) trainer which you could probably get for GBP/USD100 on ebay second-hand.
 I’ve used the correct ETRO tyre circumference to let a Garmin GSC-10 transmit speed to a device which converts speed to power using someone else’s estimated relationship between power and speed for this TACX model.
 Surely that’s super inaccurate?

 I was surprised by that level of accuracy.
 Trainer-based power (red) comes from speed and so is smoothed to a degree because it does not respond instantly to an increase in power and also keeps producing speed when the pedalling stops.